+son who shall be appointed assistant paymester shan, at the time of his appointment, be more less thin twenty-one years of age nor more than twenty-six years; and that, previout to his appointment, his physical, mental and moral qualifications shall be inquired into and favorably reported upon by a board of paymasters appointed for that purpose by the Secretary of the Navy, and under such regulations as he may prescribe.

 Sec.
-2. And be it further enacted.
-That every pe sec.
-2. And be if further energy, a naw every person who shall be appointed assistant pay master shall at the time of his appointment, be not less that twenty-one years of age nor more than twenty-six years; and that, provious to his appointment, liphysical, mental and moral qualifications shall be inquired into and favorably reported upon by board of paymasters appointed for that purpose by the Secretary of the Navy, and under such regulations as he may prescribe. ns as he may prescribe.
-Sec.
-3. And be it further enacted.
-That the annu-

-Sec.
-3. And be it further enacted.
-That the annual pay of assistant paymasters shall be as follows, viz.
-On duty at sea, for the first five years after date of commission, one thousand these hundred dollars; after five years from date of commission, one thousand five hundred dollars.

-On other duty, for the first five years after date of commission, one thousand dollars; after five years from date of commission, one thousand two rundred tollars.
+3. And be it further enacted, That the annual pay of assistant paymasters shall be as follows, viz.
+On duty at sea, for the first five years after date of commission, one thousand three hundred dollars; after five years from date of commission, one thousand dollars; after five years from date of commission, one thousand dollars; after five years from date of commission, one thousand dollars; after five years from date of commission, one thousand two sundred dollars.